 The steel used for the Titanic was far inferior to the steel typically used today, and was much more brittle and not nearly as impact resistant.
 However, it was certainly the best steel that could be produced at the time.
 Leighly concluded that flaws in the design of the ship were a much bigger factor of the sinking of the Titanic than the actual steel used in production.

-Take a look at this great video of an overview of the Titanic from BBC History.
+Take a look at this great video on the construction of the Titanic.